xav-b/taskbook/build.md

 ### Technical road

-- Fix all the local stuff right now, go through TODO
-- Finish refactoring (especailly private and public)
+1. Package + project + readmes
-- Blog article on how I use it
+2. Blog article on how I use it + Documentation
 - Make it work with Supabase
 - Make Open source great: Documentation, new name, new npm package